-12. Marvel at the Palacio de las Dueñas
+13. Marvel at the Palacio de las Dueñas

 Because it’s a bit lesser-known, there’s a chance you won’t have to share it with a million other tourists.
 For this reason, it’s also where we took many of our favorite photos of Seville.

 The palace’s correct name is actually Palace of the Dukes of Alba, as it’s actually still the property of a prominent aristocratic Spanish family.

 We visited Las Dueñas on a Spring morning, which made the experience even more stunning, as the palace itself was completely covered in flowers colored in all shades of pink.

 We rapidly fell in love with the gardens and courtyards that you find along the way as you explore Palacio de las Dueñas, but you can also visit several rooms around the main courtyard.

 Mari and Rui |Two Find a Way

-13. Experience Easter Pageantry
+14. Experience Easter Pageantry